Longitudinal Lesion Inpainting in Brain MRI via 3D Region Aware Diffusion: Introduction

-while longitudinal conditional DDPMs (CDDPMs) were previously introduced using 2D slice-based architectures \cite{zahra2026spie}, such methods lack the volumetric consistency required for precise medical analysis.
 To address these limitations, we present a novel Pseudo-3D framework for longitudinal lesion inpainting in the context of Multiple Sclerosis (MS) disease.
 We utilize a multi-channel conditioning strategy that incorporates dual-timepoint ($t_1, t_2$) inputs and Cerebrospinal Fluid (CSF) masks for topological guidance.
+To optimize performance, we adapt the Region-Aware Diffusion (RAD) mechanism \cite{kim2025rad, liu2026region} to the medical domain.
+By applying a spatially variant noise schedule, our model focuses the reverse diffusion process strictly on pathological regions, ensuring surrounding healthy tissue remains unaltered.

+We comprehensively evaluate the proposed framework by assessing both localized image quality and compatibility with downstream pipelines.
+Beyond establishing baseline performance through cross-sectional inpainting validation, we assess temporal consistency using an LPIPS-based longitudinal change preservation metric.
+Crucially, we extend this validation to downstream applications by tracking geometric distortion via the log-Jacobian determinant across multiple concentric peri-lesional rings.
+This structural analysis demonstrates that our paradigm significantly reduces downstream registration artifacts compared to baseline intensities and existing models, successfully maintaining anatomical fidelity across both central pathology and far-field tissue boundaries.

-To optimize performance, we adapt the Region-Aware Diffusion (RAD) mechanism \cite{kim2025rad} to the medical domain.
-By applying a spatially-variant noise schedule, our model focuses the reverse diffusion process strictly on pathological regions, ensuring surrounding healthy tissue remains unaltered.
-Our primary contributions are: \textbf{(1) Pseudo-3D Longitudinal Conditioning:} A multi-channel architecture utilizing 1D axial convolutions to capture volumetric context and enforce coherence between $t_1$ and $t_2$. \textbf{ (2) Region-Aware Inpainting:} Adaptation of the RAD mechanism to 3D volumes, enabling spatially-variant denoising that limits updates to the lesion mask, significantly improving inference efficiency. \textbf{(3) Joint Temporal Inpainting:} A simultaneous dual-timepoint processing framework that ensures inter-temporal consistency, mitigating longitudinal bias in downstream clinical measurements. \textbf{(4) Dataset release:} To support benchmarking future studies, a task-specific derivative dataset consisting of pre-processed scans from longitudinal MRI scans of 93 patients used for testing is available upon request, subject to approval by the study sponsors and in accordance with the anonymous data sharing policies.
+Our primary contributions are: \begin{itemize} \item \textbf{Region-Aware Inpainting:} Adaptation of the RAD mechanism to 3D volumes, enabling spatially-variant denoising that limits updates to the lesion mask, significantly improving inference efficiency. \item \textbf{Joint Temporal Inpainting:} A simultaneous dual-timepoint processing framework that ensures inter-temporal consistency, mitigating longitudinal bias in downstream clinical measurements. \item \textbf{Dataset release:} To support benchmarking future studies, a task-specific derivative dataset consisting of pre-processed scans from longitudinal MRI scans of 93 patients used for testing is available upon request, subject to approval by the study sponsors and in accordance with the anonymous data sharing policies. \end{itemize}